WordPress Plugins For Managing WordPress Post Revisions

 (Better Delete Revision WP Plugin)

-(Revisions removed)
+(Revisions cleared)

-You can also use Better Delete Revisions to optimize your database …
+Like the other plugins described in this section, you can also use the plugin to optimize your site’s database …

-For more details, go here: Better Delete Revision Plugin For WordPress
+For more details, go here: Better Delete Revision – WordPress Plugin

 Optimize Database after Deleting Revisions

-(Optimize Database after Deleting Revisions)
+(Optimize Database after Deleting Revisions Plugin)

 - Delete ‘expired transients’